 12| Keep quiet when you’re not feeling well

-> Flight attendants are well trained and equipped to deal with a wide scope of issues, including health and medical emergencies and will be able to provide assistance and ease when you need it the most easing your flight experience.
+Flight attendants are well trained and equipped to deal with a wide scope of issues, including health and medical emergencies.
+They will be able to provide assistance and ease when you need it the most, enhancing your flight experience.

-> 13| Bonus: Talk to strangers
+13| Bonus: Talk to strangers

 Should you talk to strangers on a plane or not?
 Check out this post for all the details.